Don't Look Any Further: Music video

 The low budget music video for the song has been described as "what ... might be the worst video ever".

-It was shot on a soundstage in the Hollywood area.
+It was shot in the basement at Motown Records the cost was $12.50 according to Siedah Garrett.

 Whitney Houston and Jermaine Jackson version

 There is video footage of a young Whitney Houston recording the song with Jermaine Jackson that appeared on the tv show "Entertainment Tonight" in the mid 1980s.
 It appears she recorded the song.
 It was never released.
 It is unclear if the pair recorded it before or after the song was released by another artist in 1984.
-Whitney Houston and Jermaine Jackson might have recorded it in the same studio session as "If You Say My Eyes Are Beautiful," which appeared on her debut LP and his album.
+Whitney Houston and Jermaine Jackson might have recorded it in the same studio session as "If You Say My Eyes Are Beautiful", which appeared on her debut LP and his album.

 Kane Gang version

 In 1988, British blue-eyed soul/sophisti-pop group the Kane Gang took their version to number 52 on the UK Singles Chart, and number 64 on the US Billboard Hot 100.
 Kane Gang's rendition of "Don't Look Any Further" was number one on the US dance charts for one week, and was their sole entry on the chart.